 At South Stanley Infant and Nursery School we believe that reading at home is a great way of helping and supporting your child to develop their reading skills but also a lovely opportunity for you to spend time with them developing their love of reading.

-To encourage your child to read at home to you every night we have developed a superstar reading challenge in school.
-Every time they read at home and bring their book into school signed they will move along our reading chart.
-At the end of the week your child will receive a reward to celebrate their achievement of reading.
-We do understand that it is not always possible to read every night but as a school we do expect your child to read at least twice a week.
+To encourage your child to read at home to you every night we have developed a Reading Cloud reading challenge in school.
+Every time they read at home and you sign the home reading record book they will move along our reading clouds.
+Every Tuesday afternoon, your child will receive a reward to celebrate their achievement of reading for the previous week (Tuesday to Tuesday).
+We do understand that it is not always possible to read every night but as a school we do expect your child to read at least three times a week and five times if possible.

 We cannot underestimate the contribution homework makes to your child’s development.
 Not only this, but parental or family involvement in homework inspires and motivates our children to achieve.
 We encourage you to help with homework and welcome you at our Homework Clubs.
 This is a fantastic opportunity to share in their learning and gain a greater understanding of what they are working on in school.